duckduckgo/duckduckgo/documentation/getting_started.md

 **Step 1.** &nbsp;Decide what you want to work on.
 If you don't have any ideas, [start here](http://ideas.duckduckhack.com/).

 **Step 2.** &nbsp;Figure out your plugin type.
 If the right type is not obvious, please <a href="https://github.com/duckduckgo/duckduckgo#can-you-help-me">ask us</a>.
-Sometimes multiple pheavily lugin types could work, and we can help you figure out which one would work best.
+Sometimes multiple plugin types could work, and we can help you figure out which one would work best.
 Consider the [guidelines](#guidelines) when choosing what type of plugin to make.

 ## Determining Plugin Type
 [Index](https://github.com/duckduckgo/duckduckgo/) / [Getting Started](#getting-started) / **Determining Plugin Type**